nypinstripes/stash-search/README.md

 You will need the following things properly installed on your computer.
 * [Homebrew](https://github.com/Homebrew/brew)
-&nbsp;&nbsp;(or compatible Node installing package manager, mac-ports?)
+&nbsp;(or compatible Node installing package manager, mac-ports?)

 * [Node.js](http://nodejs.org/) (with Yarn or NPM)